Q: I just moved to a new area and want to increase my community involvement. How do I go about doing this?

 Do some research on the local community: What does it have to offer?
 Does it have the best water park in the world for families?
 Is there a book club that hosts famous authors?
 Is it known for its outdoor movie theaters?
 Uncovering these local secrets will help you understand the local culture and find something that might align with your own interests.
 It’s a nice and easy starting point to get you out and active.

 Anytime I go somewhere new—whether I’m there for a few weeks or a few months—I look for fitness classes and concerts.
 Those are two things I’m always interested in and know that I’ll enjoy.
 I also know I’m more likely to make a connection with like-minded people in those places.
-When you pursue your interests, your chances improve to connect with people who like the same things you do.
+When you pursue your interests as your door to community involvement, your chances improve to connect with people who like the same things you do.
 This is a fast way to build relationships because you already have something in common.

 Volunteering is always a great opportunity to jump into a new place with both feet.
 Find out what’s going on through the local chamber of commerce website and social media groups.
 What events are going on?
 What organizations are active?

-Finding a cause close to your heart will help you meet people who share your values, contribute to your community in a meaningful way and get that great feeling that comes from making a difference.
+When looking for how to get involved in your community, finding a cause close to your heart will help you meet people who share your values.
+When you contribute to your community in a meaningful way, you also get that great feeling that comes from making a difference.
 If you’re a social butterfly, this could mean joining a philanthropic society and fundraising.
 On the other end of the spectrum, I have a dear friend who is very introverted and recently moved to a new city.
-She connected with a local cat adoption agency and was able to get involved right away through fostering.
+She connected with a local cat adoption agency and was able to increase her community involvement right away through fostering.

 Ultimately, remember that it is natural, good and necessary to connect with other people.
 Americans have been battling increased loneliness since the pandemic, and I’m here to tell you, virtual exchanges aren’t going to meet all of your needs.
 You are biologically wired to want to be around other people, doing life together—growing and going places together.
 (Read about the scientific benefits of community involvement in “Can Community Help You Live Longer?
 This Harvard Study Says Yes.”)
 Don’t reject this impulse.
 Create space for it.